BIAS-Cloud/BIAS-Autoscaler/docs/src/1-1-run.md

 # Run

-You Can run BIAS Autoscaler on a Google Compute Engine or as a pod on Google Kubernetes Engine.
+You can run BIAS Autoscaler on a Google Compute Engine or as a pod on Google Kubernetes Engine.

 ## Requirements